ArnauVilella/tlars-python/README.md

 This is the recommended installation method as it will automatically install pre-built wheels for your platform with all required dependencies.

+### Requirements

+The package has the following requirements:

+- Python >= 3.6
+- numpy
+- matplotlib

 ## Usage

 ```python